 - Have you heard of ACEs?
 The Adverse Childhood Experiences study » explored the impact of childhood trauma (neglect, abuse, and household challenges) on adult wellbeing, including a person’s health and lifespan.
 More recent research explores the Pair of ACEs », or the impact of the original 10 ACEs plus adverse community environments, such as discrimination and structural bias, on a person’s wellbeing, health and lifespan.

-- Disability Rights Oregon has Know Your Rights: Service Animals » information.
+- Disability Rights Oregon has Know Your Rights: Service Animals » information, and Fair Housing Council of Oregon has guidance on Assistance Animals and Fair Housing».

 - Racial Equity Tools »